joel-jeremy/externalized-properties/docs/processing.md

 }
 ```

-### 2. Create an annotation to annotate methods which should go through the processor
+### 2. Create an annotation to target methods that should go through the processor

 Requirements for custom processor annotations: